 - Appointment Reminders/Treatment Alternatives/Health-Related Benefits and Services.
 We may use and disclose Protected Health Information to contact you to remind you that you have an appointment for medical care, or to contact you to tell you about possible treatment options or alternatives or health related benefits and services that may be of interest to you.

 - Minors.
 We may disclose the Protected Health Information of minor children to their parents or guardians unless such disclosure is otherwise prohibited or protected by law.

 - Research.
 We may use and disclose your Protected Health Information for research purposes to the extent allowed by law.
-In some instances, federal law allows us to use your Protected Health Information for research purposes without your authorization, provided we get approval from a special review board.
-We will only do that if the research has been specially approved by your health care provider and an authorized institutional review board or a privacy board that has reviewed the research proposal and has established protocols to ensure the privacy of your Protected Health Information.
-Even without that special approval, we may permit researchers to look at Protected Health Information to help them prepare for research, for example, to develop a protocol or identify potential participants in the research project as long as they do not remove or take a copy of any Protected Health Information.
-You may be contacted to inquire as to your interest in participating in one of these research studies.
+This will only be done if the research has been specially approved by your health care provider and an authorized institutional review board or a privacy board that has reviewed the research proposal and has established protocols to ensure the privacy of your Protected Health Information.
+We may permit researchers to look at Protected Health Information to help them prepare for research, for example, to develop a protocol or identify potential participants in the research project.
+No Protected Health Information will be removed or copied.
+If your provider thinks a research study may benefit you, you may be contacted by our research team.
 Participation in the research study is purely voluntary and will in no way impact your continued medical care with the Practice.

 - As Required by Law.
 We will disclose Protected Health Information about you when required to do so by international, federal, state, or local law.

 - To Avert a Serious Threat to Health or Safety.
 We may use and disclose Protected Health Information when necessary to prevent a serious threat to your health or safety or to the health or safety of others.
 But we will only disclose the information to someone who may be able to help prevent the threat.